Destroyer795/InfoStuffs/README.md

 - **Automated Builds**: Every push to the `main` branch on GitHub automatically triggers a new build sequence.
 - **Microservices Architecture**: Separate build triggers are configured for the `frontend` and `backend` services, allowing them to update independently.
 - **Secure Secrets Management**: API keys and sensitive environment variables (like Clerk keys and Database URIs) are securely injected into the build process via Cloud Build substitutions.
-- **Automatic Deployment**: After the Docker images are built, they’re automatically pushed to **Google Cloud Run**, keeping the live site up-to-date without any manual work.
+- **Automatic Deployment**: After the Docker images are built, they’re automatically pushed to **Google Cloud Run**, validating production deployments during the initial Cloud Run hosting phase without any manual work.

----

-## Security
-- Private Supabase Bucket with signed URLs for time-limited access.
-- AES Text Encryption using crypto-js before saving to MongoDB.
-- User-Scoped File Storage to ensure isolation between accounts.

 ---
 ## Running Locally with Docker